Meldanen/kcl/robotics/final/README.md

 ### Step 1:
 1. In Slicer 4.8.1
 2. Go to Markups
-3. Create a new MarkupFiducials called “Entry” and/or “Target”
+3. Create two new MarkupFiducials called “Entry” and “Target”
 4. Place a point in the workspace (I did this the other way around.
 I manually moved the robot in RVIZ and those coordinates instead)
 ### Step 2:
 1. Launch a new terminal